kajakIYD/Portfolio/README.md

     * Anomaly detection for Hydraulic Power Units - case study</br>
     * Predictive maintenance for trains - case study</br>
 * **Conferences**</br>
-    * POB5.T3 - digitization & IT: DIGITAL TRANSFORMATION OF A BATCH MANUFACTURING PLANT
+    * POB5.T3 - digitization & IT: Digital transformation of a batch manufacturing plant
     * NWDPN XI:
       * Summary of vibrodiagnostic indicators of industrial equipment for the implementation of Predictive Maintenance systems
       * Predicting industrial equipment failures based on vibrodiagnostic analysis using artificial intelligence